 - Download our Moving to the Czech Republic Guide (PDF)

-For the most part, expats are won over by the art culture that the country has to offer, as well as the relatively low cost of living.
+For the most part, expats are won over by the arts and culture that the country has to offer, as well as the relatively low cost of living.
 That said, genuine friendships (achieved with a little persistence and patience) and dependability in business are also qualities that endear foreigners to the Czech Republic.

-Language barrier in Czech Republic
+Language barrier in the Czech Republic

-Meeting and greeting in Czech Republic
+Meeting and greeting in the Czech Republic

 On a personal level, it can be quite difficult to make friends with Czech locals.
-The usual greeting is a handshake with eye contact, and it may take some time before an expat gets to first-name basis with a local.
-When meeting a local for the first time, they may seem cold and unwelcoming because Czechs don’t generally smile or make small talk.
+The usual greeting is a handshake with eye contact, and it may take some time before an expat gets on a first-name basis with a local.
+When meeting a local for the first time, they may seem cold and unwelcoming because Czechs don’t typically smile or make small talk.
 In time, they may open up but still aren't likely to openly express emotion in the way some expats may be used to.

-Dining in Czech Republic
+Dining in the Czech Republic

-When dining at a restaurant, or in a social setting, it isn't unusual for complete strangers to say 'dobrou chuť' (enjoy your meal) to others at a table.
-The appropriate response would be to say 'dobrou chuť' if the other party is also about to enjoy their meal, or 'děkuji' (thank you) if they are not eating.
+When dining at a restaurant or in a social setting, it isn't unusual for complete strangers to say 'dobrou chuť' (enjoy your meal) to others at a table.
+The appropriate response would be to say 'dobrou chuť' if the other party is also about to enjoy their meal or 'děkuji' (thank you) if they are not eating.

-Religion in Czech Republic
+Religion in the Czech Republic

 In general, Czechs are very tolerant of different religions and lifestyles.
 As a result, expats living in the Czech Republic should find it easy to practise and embrace their faith without fear of being criticised.

-Communication in Czech Republic
+Communication in the Czech Republic

-Czechs are usually straightforward and direct in the way they communicate.
+Czechs are usually straightforward in the way they communicate.
 When doing business, it is important to put everything on paper.
 Czechs often do business through verbal communication and make deals with a handshake.
 This is mostly due to the non-confrontational manner typical of the Czech people.
 When things go wrong, though, this makes it difficult to determine who is at fault.
-Thus, if it's a matter of great importance or involves a lot of money, getting a contract in place is necessary.
+Thus, if it's a matter of great importance or involves a lot of money, getting a contract in place is essential.

-Bureaucracy in Czech Republic
+Bureaucracy in the Czech Republic

 Although most private firms now conduct their business online, the Czech Republic is still a country of paperwork.
 Whether opening a bank account, buying property or sorting out a legal matter, an overwhelming number of documents and signatures are still required.

-Family in Czech Republic
+Family in the Czech Republic

 When a child reaches adulthood, they customarily move out of their parents’ homes, but it's still common for children to live in the same town as their parents.
 Thus, the closeness between grandparents and grandchildren is maintained.